JasellR/TelDirectory/README.md

 ## Search Functionality

-The homepage features a prominent search bar that allows users to quickly find phone extensions.
+Each zone page features a search bar that allows users to quickly find localities or branches (if applicable, like in Zona Metropolitana) within that specific zone.
-*   **How it works**: The search operates on data pre-fetched from all department XML files when the homepage loads.
+*   **How it works**: The search operates on data pre-fetched from the zone's XML file.
 Filtering is done client-side.
 *   **Searched Fields**: Users can search by:
-    *   Extension Name (Department/Role name in the XML)
-    *   Extension Number
-    *   Locality Name
-    *   Zone Name
-    *   Branch Name (if applicable, like in Zona Metropolitana)
+    *   Locality/Branch Name
+    *   Locality/Branch ID (filename without .xml)
-*   **Results**: Search results display the matching extension's details, its locality, branch (if any), and zone, with a direct link to the locality's page.
+*   **Results**: Search results display the matching localities or branches, with a direct link to their respective pages.

 ## XML Structure for IP Phones